The Sixth Sense

 The Sixth Sense is a 1999 American psychological thriller film written and directed by M. Night Shyamalan.
 It stars Bruce Willis as a child psychologist whose patient (Haley Joel Osment) claims he can see and talk to the dead.

-Released by Buena Vista Pictures (through its Hollywood Pictures label) on August 6, 1999, critics praised its performances (particularly those of Willis, Osment, and Toni Collette), atmosphere, direction and twist ending.
-It was nominated for six Academy Awards, including Best Picture, Best Director and Best Original Screenplay for Shyamalan, Best Supporting Actor for Osment, and Best Supporting Actress for Collette.
-The film established Shyamalan as a predominant thriller screenwriter/director and introduced the cinema public to his traits, most notably his affinity for surprise endings.
+Released by Buena Vista Pictures through its Hollywood Pictures label on August 6, 1999, The Sixth Sense was well received by critics and was nominated for six Academy Awards, including Best Picture, Best Director and Best Original Screenplay for Shyamalan, Best Supporting Actor for Osment, and Best Supporting Actress for Collette.
+The film established Shyamalan as a preeminent filmmaker of thrillers and introduced the cinema public to his traits, most notably his affinity for twist endings.

-It was the second-highest-grossing film of 1999, taking about $293 million in the US and $379 million in other markets.
+The film was a commercial success, grossing over $672 million worldwide, becoming the second-highest-grossing film of 1999 and Shyamalan's highest-grossing film to date.

 Plot

-Philadelphia-based child psychologist Malcolm Crowe returns home with his wife, Anna, after having been honored for his work.
-Vincent Grey, a former patient Malcolm had treated for hallucinations, breaks into their house and accuses Malcolm of failing him before shooting Malcolm and then himself.
+In Philadelphia, child psychologist Malcolm Crowe is at home with his wife Anna.
+Suddenly, Vincent Grey, a former patient he had treated years ago, breaks into their house.
+Vincent accuses Malcolm of failing him before shooting Malcolm and then himself.

-Months later, Malcolm begins working with Cole Sear, a 9-year-old boy who reminds him of Vincent.
-He feels he must help Cole to rectify his failure to help Vincent and reconcile with Anna, who has become distant and cold.
-Cole's mother, Lynn, worries about his social skills, especially after seeing signs of physical harm.
-At a birthday party, Cole is cornered by bullies who lock him in a cupboard, causing him to scream in terror before passing out.
-Following this incident, Cole finally confides to Malcolm that he sees ghosts walking around like the living, but they only see what they want to see and are unaware that they are dead.
+Months later, Malcolm has begun working with Cole Sear, a nine-year-old boy who reminds him of Vincent.
+He feels he must help Cole in order to rectify his own failure to help Vincent and to reconcile with Anna, who has become cold and distant towards him.
+Lynn worries about her son Cole, especially after seeing mysterious signs of physical harm.

+At a birthday party, when bullies see that Cole is scared of a cupboard, they lock him in it, causing him to scream in terror about someone seemingly inside with him.
+Once released, he faints and appears to have been physically assaulted, which his mother attributes to the bullies.
+Following this, Cole confides to Malcolm that he sees dead people.

-Malcolm thinks Cole is delusional and considers dropping his case, but after listening to an audiotape from a session with Vincent, he hears a man tearfully begging for help in Spanish and realizes that the ghosts Cole sees are real.
-He suggests that Cole try to communicate with the ghosts and help them finish their business, to which Cole hesitantly agrees.
+Malcolm believes Cole is schizophrenic and considers dropping his case.
+However, after listening to an audiotape from a session with Vincent, he hears a man begging for help in Spanish when Vincent was supposed to be alone in the room, suggesting that he had the same ability.
+Malcolm realizes that Cole is telling the truth, so suggests that he try to communicate with the ghosts and help them in order to overcome his fears.

-Cole awakens one night to discover a ghost girl vomiting.
-He finds out who she is and goes with Malcolm to the funeral reception at her home.
-Cole sneaks into the girl's room, where she crawls out from under her bed and gives him a box containing a videotape, which he gives to her father.
-The tape reveals the girl's mother poisoning her food, alerting her father to this and saving her younger sister from the same fate.
+One night, Cole finds Kyra Collins, a female child ghost, vomiting.
+He works out who she is and goes with Malcolm to the funeral reception at her home, where she recently died after a long illness.
+In her room, Kyra guides Cole to a videotape that he gives to her father.
+The tape reveals that her mother poisoned her food, alerting her father to the cause of her death and saving her younger sister.